moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi/powerbi_service.md

 ### **Connection reset**

-If you encounter a "connection reset" error during Power BI sync:
+If you encounter a 'connection reset' error during Power BI sync:

 - Go to the Home tab in Power BI Desktop.
 - Click the Refresh button in the Queries section.